souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week4/README.md

 ngspice day3_inv_tran_Wp084_Wn036.spice
 plot out vs in
 ```
+From the transiant Analysis of cmos we get the rise delay(50% of vdd)=0.332s and fall delay(50% of vdd)=0.285s
 ### CMOS inv Robustness
 1.Switching Threshold:- Vin=Vout Where the cmos cut atthat value Vm=Vin.
 Vgs=Vds and Idsp=-Idsn Depending upon the w/l of nmos and pmos the switching threshold will differ.
 When the ratio of Wp/Lp(increase) to the Wn/Ln is increase switeching threshold increase. as pmos have the more area.
 Rise delay decrease and fall delay increase .
 If the ratio is double then rise =Fall delay(This is the characteristics of clk inv)

 2.Noise Margin:- If the input is in bw 0 to ViL(0) the o/p is VoH(1) and i/p is in bw viH(1) to Vdd the o/p is VoL(0); ViL>VoL and VoH>ViH  and at ViL and ViH the slope is -1 .
 The difference bw VoH and ViH is NMH(1) .
 The diff bw ViL and VoL is NML(0).
 The diff bw ViH and ViL is undefined region(1/0).
 When W/L of pmos is increase and nmos is kept contant the NMH is increase and NML is constant at cretain point.
-NMH and NML area are used as digital design .Undefined region is used for analog design
+NMH and NML area are used as digital design .Undefined region is used for analog design.
+From the graph we We get VoH= 1.7v ViL=0.77v VoH=0.97v VoL=0.11v and NMH=0.733v NML=0.65v

 ### Labs
 ```